ILD Day

 What is ILD Day?

 ILD Day is a special live webinar event held each September in conjunction with Pulmonary Fibrosis Awareness Month.
 The webinar focuses on interstitial lung disease (ILD) with a special emphasis on exploring some of the known causes, treatments, living well, and more.
-Hundreds of participants gather together on YouTube to watch a live webinar presentation by a leading expert in the field of ILD, followed by a live Q&A. This year, the webinar presentation will be about genetics.
+Hundreds of participants gather together on Zoom to watch a live webinar presentation by a leading expert in the field of ILD, followed by a live Q&A. This year, the webinar presentation will be about genetics.

 Interstitial Lung Disease (ILD) is the umbrella term used for a large group of diseases characterized by inflammation and/or scarring in the lungs.
 The inflammation and scarring can injure the lungs, making it difficult to breathe and get oxygen to the bloodstream.
 Shortness of breath is a common symptom of ILD, along with dry persistent cough, fatigue and weakness, chest discomfort, "clubbing" of the fingertips, loss of appetite and unexplained weight loss.